 This section summarizes basic Keynesian macro theory and presents a dialog between Keynesian perspectives and common criticisms raised about these ideas.
 We encourage all of our readers to review these pages; they provide the foundation upon which we build the Muddy Water Macro (MWM) perspective on current issues facing the U.S. and world economies.

-To get started we encourage you to first read our page on Demand, Supply, and Unemployment (also accessible from the menu on the left).
+To get started we encourage you to first read our page on Demand, Supply, and Unemployment (also accessible from the menu on the right).